The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 In Germany, strategic planning and zoning are governed by federal statutory law and the relevant statutory law of each of the 16 German states, as well as regional and local development plans (Flächennutzungspläne, Bebauungspläne).
 Particularly important codes are the Federal Planning Act (Raumordnungsgesetz), the Zoning Codes of the German states (Landesplanungsgesetz), the Federal Building Code and the Federal Land Use Ordinance.

 The design, appearance and method of construction of new buildings or refurbishment of existing buildings are governed by legislation, specifically the Federal Building Code and the Federal Land Use Ordinance.
-Concerning the safety of buildings (fire safety, layout and structural safety), the building codes of the respective federal states apply.
+Regarding the safety of buildings (fire safety, layout and structural safety), the building codes of the respective federal states apply.

-The municipality is responsible for the regulation of the development and use of individual parcels of land.
+Municipalities are responsible for the regulation of the development and use of individual parcels of land.
 The federal government of Germany lays down "leading concepts" (Leitbilder), such as the guarantee of equal living conditions within Germany, the protection of the natural environment, and the necessity of correcting structural imbalances between former East and West Germany.

 The federal states establish comprehensive plans (Raumordnungspläne) covering the entire state.
-Those plans and their objectives are binding on all subordinate planning authorities.
+These plans and their objectives are binding on all subordinate planning authorities.
 They mostly cover the requirements for the desired structure of settlements, the need for areas to remain undeveloped, and infrastructure locations and routes.

 The municipalities' planning functions are carried out at two levels:

-In order to obtain entitlements to develop a new project or complete a major refurbishment, an application specifying the planned construction works and the use of the land must be submitted.
-The responsible authorities will then forward the application to any other authority with a potential interest in the planned project.
+In order to obtain entitlements to develop a new project or complete a major refurbishment, an application specifying the planned construction work and the use of the land must be submitted.
+The responsible authorities will then forward the application to any other authority with potential interest in the planned project.